awsdocs/amazon-detective-user-guide/doc_source/finding-profiles.md

 ## Scope time used for the finding profile<a name="finding-profile-scope-time"></a>

-The scope time used for the finding profile is based on whether the scope time is currently locked\.
+When you navigate directly to a finding profile without providing a scope time, the scope time is set to the finding time window\.
+The finding time window reflects the first and last time that the finding activity was observed\.

-+ If the scope time is locked, the profile uses that locked scope time\.
+When you navigate to a finding profile from another profile, the currently selected scope time remains in place\.

-+ If the scope time is not locked, the finding profile scope time is based on the finding time window\.
-The finding time window reflects the start and end times when the suspicious activity occurred\.
-The profile scope time expands that window to start and end on the borders of a Detective time interval\.
+All times are in UTC\.

-All times are displayed in UTC\.
+If the current scope time does not match the finding time window, a warning is displayed\.

-For information on setting and locking the scope time, see [Managing the scope time used on finding and entity profiles](scope-time-managing.md)\.
+For information on setting the scope time, see [Managing the scope time used on finding and entity profiles](scope-time-managing.md)\.
+When you edit the scope time from a finding profile, you can choose to align the scope time to the finding time window\.

 ## Finding title and type<a name="finding-profile-id-description"></a>